Hundreds of bikers thrill Melton schoolchildren with Easter treat

 It was organised by members of the Nottingham Triumph Owners Motorcycle Club, who choose different beneficiaries every year for the annual effort.

-They brought chocolate eggs to give to pupil who were there on the day and the others who weren’t able to attend.
+They brought chocolate eggs to give to pupils who were there on the day and the others who weren’t able to attend.

 The motorcyclists also made a collective donation of around £200 to the school.